redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### Running a Test

 You can [run that code with Node](https://nodejs.dev/learn/run-nodejs-scripts-from-the-command-line) or just copy/paste it into the [web console of a browser](https://developers.google.com/web/tools/chrome-devtools/console/javascript).
 You can also run it in a dedicated web development environment like JSFiddle.
-Switch to the **Javascript** tab to see the code:
+Switch to the **Javascript** tab below to see the code:

 <iframe width="100%" height="300" src="//jsfiddle.net/cannikin/mgy4ja1q/2/embedded/result,js/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0" class="border"></iframe>

-(Note that you'll see `document.write()` in the JSFiddle examples instead of `console.log` so that you can actually see something in the **Result** tab, which is HTML output.)
+> Note that you'll see `document.write()` in the JSFiddle examples instead of `console.log` so that you can actually see something in the **Result** tab, which is HTML output.

 You should see a "pass" written to the output.
 To verify that our test is working as expect, try changing the `+` in the `add()` function to a `-` (effectively turning it into a `subtract()` function) and run the test again.
 Now you should see "fail".